chippyash/Strong-Type/README.md

 methods against unwarranted side effects*.
 Unwrap the native type at the point of use.

+The secondary use case is for when you want to start using some missing types fromPHP, in particular Rational (fractions) and Complex numeric types.
+I've built a reasonably comprehensive Mathematical Matrix library based on the numeric types from this library.

 ### PHP 7 warning

 PHP 7 introduces type hinting for [native types](https://blog.engineyard.com/2015/what-to-expect-php-7)